- How can I write a competitive proposal?

 - Administrative contact persons: This is the person in your department responsible for the day to day support to ongoing projects.
 In the case of ERC grants, however, it is the EU-Referent/in.

 - Institutional letter of support: Some applications require a letter of support from the university administration before they can be submitted.
-If yours does, please make your request to the EU Referent/in at least a week in advance, specifying form required (mentioned in the application).
+If yours does, please make your request to the EU Referent/in at least two weeks in advance, specifying form required (mentioned in the application).
 A (draft) proposal, including budget, must be submitted with request, before the letter can be brought to the President to be signed.